Mitrofan Moskalenko: Early life and Russian Civil War

 Red Army forces in Odesa during the civil war.
 Moskalenko was employed in the region at this time, working on military engineering tasks.

 Moskalenko was born on 5 August 1896 in Sloboda Lushnikovka, Ostrogozhsky Uyezd, in what was then Voronezh Governorate in the Russian Empire.
 He was first drafted into the Imperial Russian Army in 1915, serving as a private, and then a non-commissioned officer of a training platoon of a signalling battalion, and then as a senior non-commissioned officer.
 He entered the Red Army in September 1918, during the Russian Civil War, and took special command courses in Oryol from September to November 1918.
 He spent the next two years until September 1920 as an instructor of an engineering company, and a clerk in the Orel Military District, joining the Bolshevik Party in 1919.
 Oryol was briefly captured by the forces of White General Anton Denikin on 13 October 1919, but a counteroffensive retook the city on 20 October 1919.
 Moskalenko saw action on the Southern Front from September 1920, working in various military units tasked with engineering and construction details.
 He was secretary of the party organization for military field construction to strengthen the Odesa and Ochakov coastal defence districts, military commissar of an engineering battalion, and then military commissar of the 1st department of military field construction, assistant military commissar of the Odesa and Kyiv engineering sectors.
 In August 1923 Moskalenko was appointed military commissar of the Volyn engineering sector, and then from February 1924, military commissar of the Odesa and Ochakov coastal defence districts.
-In October 1926 he bcame military commissar of the North-West coastal defence districts.
+In October 1926 he became military commissar of the North-West coastal defence districts.